amit-maheshwari-viitorcloud/Smart-Image-Search-Engine/README.md

 ## 🧠 How It Works

 1. **Initialization:**
-   Loads environment variables and initializes CLIP, Qdrant, and Groq LLM agent.
+   Loads environment variables and initializes CLIP, Qdrant, and Groq LLM agent and fetch data via API.

 2. **User Input:**
-   Input text (`"sunset beach"`) or upload an image.
+   Input text (`"flower"`) or upload an image.

 3. **Agent Decision:**
    The LLM agent decides the appropriate search: